edina/nbexchange/how_it_works.md

 We verify the user is an `instructor`, and subscribed to the course.

-1. Create the assignment and link it to the course,
+1. Creates the assignment and link it to the course,
-2. Grab the first uploaded file (we use `.zip` files for assignments) and store it in a _location_,
+2. Grabs the first uploaded file (we use `.zip` files for assignments) and store it in a _location_,
-3. Create an `action` record, noting `action=released`, the assignment, file location, who did the action, and add a timestamp
+3. Creates an `action` record, noting `action=released`, the assignment, file location, who did the action, and add a timestamp

 #### fetch-assignment

     GET /assignment?course_id=$cid&assignment_id=$aid

-1. Find the `released` _action_ for that assignment, and download the file from the given `location`
+1. Finds the `released` _action_ for that assignment, and download the file from the given `location`
-2. Create an `action` record, noting `action=fetched`, the assignment, file location, who did the action, and add a timestamp
+2. Creates an `action` record, noting `action=fetched`, the assignment, file location, who did the action, and add a timestamp

 #### submit

     POST /submission?course_id=$cid&assignment_id=$aid, files = _zip-file_

-1. Grab the first uploaded file (we use `.zip` files for assignments) and store it in a _location_,
+1. Grabs the first uploaded file (we use `.zip` files for assignments) and store it in a _location_,
-2. Create an `action` record, noting `action=submitted`, the assignment, file location, who did the action, and add a timestamp
+2. Creates an `action` record, noting `action=submitted`, the assignment, file location, who did the action, and add a timestamp

 #### collect